-The line item "Retained earnings" contains current losses incurred by the CeramTec Holding Group and those incurred in the comparative period.
-This also includes reserves for the remeasurement of pension obligations (after taxes) amounting to EUR -14,046k (31 December 2014: EUR -20,879k).
+The line item "Retained earnings" contains current losses incurred by the CeramTec Holding Group and those incurred in previous years.
+This also includes reserves for the remeasurement of pension obligations (after taxes) amounting to EUR -25,093k (31 December 2015: EUR -14,046k).